 This page is devoted to finding accommodations in Denmark for tourists or those seeking a place to stay while searching for a more permanent housing solution.
 For permanent housing check out housing in Denmark.
 There are many types of accommodations in Denmark - from the very basic to ultra-high class.
 You can choose from traditional hotels, Danish hostels or even a personal Home Stay.
 Where you want to stay and how much you want to spend will determine what type of accommodations, that you will need to seek.
 Let's start from the bottom and move up.

-If you are specifically looking for only hotels, check out hotels in Denmark.
 Below you will find some unique options for accomodations in Denmark.
 Hopefully some will be what you need.
+If you are looking for hotel accommodations, check out the search box in the bottom right hand column.

 Probably the least expensive types of accommodations in Denmark are: home stays and bed and breakfast.